sookasa/logentries-rsyslog/README.md

 The cookbook also provides the "logentries_pipe" resource, which sets up Rsyslogd to tail and stream the given log file into Logentries (see below for usage).

+> NOTE: While it is functional, this cookbook is no longer being actively worked on.
+If you're interested in taking over, please do get in touch!

 Requirements
 ============